Steel Dynamics Inc (STLD): A Deep Dive into Financial Metrics an

 - Momentum rank: 10/10

 Steel Dynamics Inc operates scrap-based steel minimills with roughly 16 million tons of annual steel production capacity.
 The company's segments include steel operations, metals recycling operations, and steel fabrication operations.
 It generates maximum revenue from the steel operations segment.
-With a market cap of $16.82 billion and sales of $20.45 billion, Steel Dynamics Inc has an operating margin of 18.96%, indicating a strong profitability potential.
+With a market cap of $16.97 billion and sales of $20.45 billion, Steel Dynamics Inc has an operating margin of 18.96%.

 Conclusion